 Fixed Fee Interviews are a good way of receiving an initial consultation with a legal professional, often free of charge.
 This could help you decide whether a potential court case is worth pursuing, thus saving you the cost of fighting a losing battle.

 If you are a member of a trade union, they may be able to offer assistance with challenging decisions made by your employer in court.

 Some motoring organisations also offer discounted or free court costs on certain insurance plans.
 Alternatively, it is possible to take out legal expenses insurance policies in the event of court costs being incurred.

 The Bar Pro Bono Unit offers free legal advice and representation from volunteer barristers to those who cannot afford court costs.
 This must be applied for in advance of your court case.

-A Conditional Fee Agreement can be put into place in all civil, non-family court cases.
+A conditional fee agreement can be put into place in civil, non-family court cases.
 This means that, if you lose, you only have to pay the costs of the other side, and, depending on the agreement, any barrister’s fees.
 It also means that, if you win, you usually pay your solicitor a higher fee than you would normally.